jhonatan89/ngx-crud-mocks/projects/ngx-crud-mocks/README.md

 **CrudService** is an abstract injectable with the most common crud methods.
 * save(model: any) - (Can create and update.
 If model has an id field this method update information)
-* search(start: number, limit: number, searchParams?: any)
+* search(start?: number, limit?: number, searchParams?: any)
 * getById(id: number)
 * deleteById(id: number)
 * getNumTotal(searchParams?: any)